 Wadi Rum desert camps:

-Staying overnight in one of the desert camps also gives visitors a real insight into the local Bedouin culture.
+Staying overnight in one of the Wadi Rum desert camps in Jordan is expensive, but it gives visitors a real insight into the local Bedouin culture.
 It is a really enjoyable experience and something that I definitely recommend!

 An overnight stay in a camp in Wadi Rum was once considered something really remote, unique and ‘off-the-beaten-track’ for tourists to experience.

 Now though it has gained so much popularity that it has become a staple item on almost everyone’s itinerary to Jordan!
 But for good reason though, it is an absolutely incredible experience!

 Don’t worry though, even though it is now a popular activity to do, it definitely doesn’t feel over-run with tourists.